Wool Pellet Fertilizer

 Wool has almost no phosphorus, making it an ideal solution for gardens dealing with a build up of phosphorus due to years of manure use.
 However, phosphorus is the nutrient used for plant blooms.
 So if you are planning to use wool pellets to fertilize your flowers, do a soil test to make sure it has enough phosphorus already.

+Our wool pellets are sold online in 1 and 2 pound bags.
 Wool Pellets are an ideal choice of fertilizer for sandy soils.
 Because it is a slow-release type fertilizer, it breaks down slowly over the season.
-This helps combat nutrient leaching often found in gardens with sandy soil due to rain or excess watering.
-In clay soils, wool pellets retain structure while breaking down slowly, improving aeration.